Quodatum/app-doc/doc/readme.md

 #metadata
 A conforming application should provide the following files at the root:
 - expath-pkg.xml
 - repo.xml The ExistDb application descriptor
+in static
+- logo.svg
 ##